milyo001/.NET-Design-Patterns-Examples/README.md

   > Creating an object in one invocation same as Builder but the act of **creating object is outsourced from the actual object to something else like separate function or a separate class (Factory)**
 - Prototype
+> When it is easier to copy existing object to fully initialize a new one.
 - Singleton
 ## Structural
 - Bridge